felixdagnon/AWS-serverless-lab/README.md

 ### Create Lambda IAM Role

-Create the execution role that gives your function permission to access AWS resources.
+Create the execution role that gives our function permission to access AWS resources.

 To create an execution role